descarteslabs/tutorials/vektorius/README.md

 # Getting Started

 ## Setting up a new virtualenv
 Vektorius is only available through the Alpha release of the client and can only be used with Python 3.6 or greater.
-To get started you should create a new virtual environment and install the Alpha client:
+To get started you should create a new virtual environment:

 ```
 git clone https://github.com/descarteslabs/tutorials.git